 Two main paths:

 Transport of radioactive, RCRA hazardous, and infectious/biohazardous waste is more regulated, expensive, and risky.
-These are typically taken from the facility that generates them to a treatment, storage, and disposal facility (TSDF) rather than straight to a landfill.
+These wastes are typically taken from the facility that generates them to a transfer station or a treatment, storage, and disposal facility (TSDF) rather than straight to a landfill.
 The TSDF may have its own landfill or it might transfer the waste elsewhere for ultimate disposal (or for more treatment).

 The generator bears some legal responsibility for this waste even after it leaves the facility.
 Laws differ in different areas, but the generating facility almost always is charged with ensuring the waste ultimately gets to final disposal, even if another party takes over the waste for treatment.